 Grand Traverse of the Jura

 The Grande Traversée du Jura (or GTJ) is a fabulous journey over the Jura mountains crossing through France and parts of Switzerland.
 Located not far from Geneva, the journey is made on classic cross country skis.
-This 180km, long distance ski trail was first completed in 1978 and is nearly all on prepared, pressed tracks.
+This 142km long-distance ski trail was first completed in 1978 and is nearly all on prepared, pressed tracks.

-The route starts in the Val de Morteau in the Doubs département and finishes at Giron in the Ain département crossing the Jura and the Haut-Jura regional nature reserves.
+Our route starts in the Haut Joux, Switzerland and finishes at Giron in the Ain département crossing the Jura and the Haut-Jura regional nature reserves.
 The ski route with it's varied terrain and relief can't fail to impress you with it's natural charm and beautiful landscapes.
+The inhabitants take immense pride in their local produce and culture - and this journey offers a taste of it all.

-Each day we aim to cover approximately 25-30km of the tracks whilst carrying a small day pack.
-Each night we arrive at our hotel or auberge to find our luggage waiting for us.
+Each day we aim to cover approximately 20-30km of the tracks whilst carrying a small day pack.
+Each night we arrive at our hotel or gite to find our luggage waiting for us.

-- Make a continuous 7-day journey across the Jura on skis
+- Make a continuous 6-day ski tour across the Jura - East to West

-- Stay in characterful accommodation in rustic inns and hotels
+- Stay in characterful accommodation in gîtes and hotels

 - We are one of the few operators offering this classic ski journey